Quacktillius/Text-based-Adventure/README.md

 ### Game Description
 ##### Name: Astrid Crisis (not final)
 The fun game mechanics and its arcadey style will be the game's main feature, but there will also be a minimalistic story-line with a beginning and an end to guide the gameplay.

+##### Premise
+You are a combat pilot sent as part of the UN Space Exploration Team (UNSET) to the newly discovered exoplanet Astrid.
+However, upon arrival you quickly find out that the planet was a trap set up by Alien Demons.
+With all of your crew members dead, you must fight your way back to the interdimensional portal to Earth.

 ##### Objective: Destroy waves of enemies before they reach the bottom of the screen, and survive by avoiding incoming projectiles.